kanors-emr/VerveStacks-docs/methods/stress-timeslices.rst

    - **China**: Continental-scale coordination, massive storage and transmission needs

 This demonstrates why **every ISO requires its own unique timeslice definition**—no universal template could capture both the USA's moderate seasonal patterns and China's extreme continental-scale energy dynamics.

+The day-based clustering approach is particularly valuable here: a wind drought spanning late January through early February would be split across two months in traditional aggregation, but is captured as a single coherent stress event when clustering 365 days directly.
+This granularity matters most for countries with pronounced multi-day weather patterns that don't align with calendar boundaries.